 Q2: What are the practices that you want to start following in the coming [specify the time period]?

 A2: specify a range of behaviours related to the topic you are asking about (including the one your indicator focuses on) + include option “other – specify: ……………”

-Probe: Are there are other practices you plan to start using in the coming [specify the time period]?
+Probe: Are there any other practices you plan to start using in the coming [specify the time period]?

-To calculate the indicator’s value, divide the number of respondents who intend to adopt the behaviour your indicator focuses on by the total number of respondents and multiply the result by 100 to convert it to a percentage.
+To calculate the indicator’s value, divide the number of respondents who intend to adopt the behaviour your indicator focuses on by the total number of respondents.
+Multiply the result by 100 to convert it to a percentage.

 1) The easiest way to gain the required data would be to ask directly whether the respondent plans to adopt the given behaviour.
 However, such an approach is highly prone to social desirability bias – many respondents often know that they are expected to follow the behaviour and therefore they respond positively even though they do not really intend to adopt the behaviour.
 That is why IndiKit’s guidance is based on a more indirect way of gaining the required data.

-2) The data for this indicator should be collected in the final stage of your behaviour change communication campaign / activities, so that you can see what proportion of the target population plans to adopt the behaviour before they actually do so.
-If you have a long-term campaign, you can also use it a as a part of its mid-term evaluation.
+3) The data for this indicator should be collected in the final stage of your SBC communication campaign / activities so that you can see what proportion of the target population plans to adopt the behaviour before they actually do so.
+If you have a long-term campaign, you can also use it as a part of its mid-term evaluation.